 Readers enjoy this.

-40. Short Paragraphs Allow the Mind to Breathe
+35. Short Paragraphs Allow The Mind to Breathe

 Use short paragraphs often.

-Space between paragraphs psychologically takes less energy to read, saving that prospect’s energy for the sales/lead.
+Space between paragraphs psychologically takes less energy to read, saving that prospect’s energy for the sale/lead.

 Writing for SEO: Favorite Hacks